Noahdierna/noah-cli/README.md

 ## important

-i have some troubles to publish this ackage but it will be online soon
+i have some troubles to publish this package but it will be online soon